-Statemint and Statemine are system parachains on Polkadot and Kusama, respectively, for creating and sending fungible and non-fungible (NFTs) tokens.
+Polkadot and Kusama Asset Hub (former Statemint and Statemine, respectively) are system parachains on Polkadot and Kusama for creating and sending fungible and non-fungible (NFTs) tokens.
 Their native tokens are DOT and KSM, respectively.

-The most common use of Statemint and Statemine is for transferring non-native tokens and creating NFTs, but there are a couple of reasons why someone might want to use them for their DOT and KSM as well:
+The most common use of Asset Hub is for transferring non-native tokens and creating NFTs, but there are a couple of reasons why someone might want to use them for their DOT and KSM as well:

-• To utilize Statemint's and Statemine's lower transfer fees and existential deposits.
+• To utilize Asset Hub's lower transfer fees and existential deposits.

 • To meet the existential deposit for other (non-sufficient) assets.

-If you're interested in teleporting your DOT to Statemint or your KSM to Statemine, you can find detailed instructions here.
+If you're interested in teleporting your DOT or KSM to Asset Hub, you can find detailed instructions here.

 TABLE OF CONTENTS